naveendhope/Https-NaveenDatanagari.github.io/README.md

 - XML
 - XSLT
 - HTML
-- System configuration
 - Business process analysis
-- Technical and functional consulting
-- Problem-solving
-- Client interaction
-- Team-building
-- Project management
 - Cloud computing knowledge
-- Operational Support
-- Requirements Gathering
-- Critical Thinking Capabilities
-- Database Management

 **Projects**
-Performed an undertaking on Image categorization employing Deep Learning through the implementation of Tensorflow.
+- Performed an undertaking on Image categorization employing Deep Learning through the implementation of Tensorflow.
-Performed an investigation on AutoML Model Training utilizing Microsoft Azure.
+- Performed an investigation on AutoML Model Training utilizing Microsoft Azure.
-Performed a study on the development of AI chatbots leveraging Microsoft Azure.
+- Performed a study on the development of AI chatbots leveraging Microsoft Azure.
-Performed a project on linguistic identification utilizing the Python programming language.
+- Performed a project on linguistic identification utilizing the Python programming language.
-Performed an analysis on the time series data of Netflix subscriptions using GARCH and ARIMA models in Minitab.
+- Performed an analysis on the time series data of Netflix subscriptions using GARCH and ARIMA models in Minitab.